rafael-santiago/zacarias/README.md

 # Zacarias

 ``Zacarias`` is a password manager with ``kernel-mode`` powers.
-With this tool all password database encryption/decryption stuff is done from ``kernel``.
+With this tool all password database encryption/decryption is done from ``kernel``.
 The idea here is isolate almost possible your secrets avoiding any involuntary data leaking, easier to happen from ``user-space`` context.
 The name ``Zacarias`` means the ``Lord recalled``.

-The tool features:
+Until now this tool features:

 - ``AES-256/GCM`` to encrypt the password database.